Improving the experience of people facing floods, with personalized alerts and real-time data.

 Challenge

-Currently, the ANA (National Water Agency), through the National Hydrometeorological Network (RHN), has 4,641 monitoring points divided into stations that track parameters related to the 1,874 rivers in Brazil.
+Currently, ANA (the National Water Agency), through the National Hydrometeorological Network (RHN), has 4,641 monitoring points divided into stations that track parameters related to Brazil’s 1,874 rivers.

-For those living near a river, there is the constant fear of sudden floods that can surprise and flood entire streets and neighborhoods.
-Some online tools allow for tracking changes in river levels.
-However, in my research, I discovered that some of them have their data manually added.
+For those living near a river, there is the constant fear of sudden floods that can strike unexpectedly and flood entire streets and neighborhoods.
+Some online tools allow people to monitor river level variations.
+However, in my research, I discovered that some of these tools have their data added manually.

-The entire experience of these residents is built around alerts issued by the city's civil defense, which are usually broadcast by the media when the river level is already close to overflowing.
-During a flood, some neighborhoods are affected first, while others do not get flooded, requiring a more personalized and localized approach to the flood risk of each area.
+The entire experience of these residents is shaped by alerts issued by the city’s civil defense, which are usually broadcast by the media when the river level is already close to overflowing.
+During a flood, some neighborhoods are affected first, while others remain untouched, requiring a more personalized and localized approach to assessing flood risk in each area.

 Goals and Objectives

-To understand the impacts that flood risks and actual floods have on the lives of residents near rivers, I developed a quantitative survey that allowed me to better understand how these people were affected by this issue.
-Although remote research was the primary method at this stage, I had the opportunity to speak directly with some users.
-These interactions allowed me to explore scenarios and peculiarities I hadn’t considered before, as well as providing a deeper understanding of the impacts and disruptions that floods cause in people's daily lives during flood periods.
+To understand the impacts that flood risks and actual floods have on the lives of residents living near the rivers, I conducted a quantitative study that allowed me to better understand how these people have been affected by this issue.
+This information enabled me to quantitatively explore scenarios and specific situations I had not previously considered, while also providing a deeper understanding of the impacts and disruptions that floods cause in people’s daily lives during high-water periods.

 Proto personas

-The data collected in the previous stage were used to guide the creation of two personas, which served as user models to define criteria for adapting the project and designing the experience journeys.
+The data collected in the previous stage was used to guide the creation of two personas, which served as user models to define project adaptation criteria and design the experience journeys.

 User Journeys